-Our oldest, Eliot, intends to head off to university next year, attending Trinity Western University in Langley BC.
+Our oldest, Eliot, intends to head off to university this fall, attending Trinity Western University in Langley BC.
 Although not too far away, I can still hear my dad’s thoughts about what those words did to him on that day way back at Calvin, when I took a few steps towards a whole new life without him and my mom as my primary caregivers.

 Heidi and I are not alone; there are many people in our community going through the same thing.
 The passage of our children moving into adulthood has been going on forever of course, and it will continue for a long time in the future.

 Now it’s our turn—and it’s come just way too fast!

 We are, of course, proud of our oldest son and his high school accomplishments and experiences.
 We fully trust that God has prepared him and us for this next step in his development.
 However, these noble thoughts and feelings don’t quite seem to lessen the gap that he will leave behind when he walks towards his new dorm room for that first time.
 Heidi and I want to fully celebrate and applaud him during this season of graduations, commencements, banquets, and celebrations…and yet as parents…he really is leaving us behind.